-When a user types a human-readable address in his browser, the operating system’s DNS client will check for information in a local cache.
-If the requested address isn’t there, it will look for a Domain Name System server in local area network (LAN).
-When the local DNS server receives the query and the requested domain name is found, it will return the result.
+When a user types a human-readable address into the browser, the operating system’s DNS client will check for information in a local cache.
+If the requested address isn’t there, it will look for a Domain Name System server in the local area network (LAN).
+When the local DNS server receives the query, and the requested domain name is found, it will return the result.

-If the name is not found, the local server will forward the query to a DNS cache server, often provided by the Internet service provider (ISP).
-Since the DNS server’s cache contains a temporary store of DNS records, it will be able to quickly respond to requests.
-These DNS cache servers are called “not authoritative DNS servers” as they provide request resolution based in a cached value acquired from “authoritative DNS servers.”
+If the name is not found, the local server will forward the query to a DNS cache server, often provided by the Internet Service Provider (ISP).
+Since the DNS server’s cache contains a temporary store of DNS records, it will quickly respond to requests.
+These DNS cache servers are called not authoritative DNS servers as they provide request resolution based in a cached value acquired from authoritative DNS servers.

 An Authoritative Root Name Server maintains and provides a list of authoritative name servers for each of the top-level domains (.com, .org, etc.).